fvarnals/CV/README.md

 - Currently working on a <a href="https://github.com/fvarnals/Idling-Engines-Audio-Recognition" target="blank">Machine Learning</a> project to classify urban sounds, specifically to detect idling engines in the hope that it could be employed in tackling offending vehicles as part of the recent government initiatives to impose "no idling" zones.

-- Taught myself coding, datascience, machine learning and deep learning techinques from scratch.
+- Taught myself React Native and Android Studio in a few days, to build Smart Alarm Clock App for final project.

 - Completed an intensive 4-month Software Development bootcamp with Makers Academy, where I have learnt to code in multiple languages, using a variety of frameworks in a self-learning based curriculum.